 Our first concern is for the women.
 Are Nigerian women educated about the side effects of these drugs?
 We know enough about the short- and long-term side effects of these drugs on women in the West, including breast cancer, blood clots, depressions and other ills.
 We know that even here women are not properly warned about these risks.
 Imagine what it is like in these countries where even basic care is rarely provided.

 Depo-Provera, one of the drugs promoted heavily in Africa, carries a black box warning in the US because it causes bone thinning and can lead to early osteoporosis.
-The strongest warning that the FDA requires, the black box signifies that medical studies indicate that the drug carries a significant risk of serious or even life-threatening adverse affects.
+The strongest warning that the FDA requires, the black box signifies that medical studies indicate that the drug carries a significant risk of serious or even life-threatening adverse effects.

 “No one cares about telling them the side effects,” Dr. Asogwa told us.